ThinamXx/66Days__NaturalLanguageProcessing/README.md

 # **Journey of 66DaysofData in Natural Language Processing**
 ![Image](https://github.com/ThinamXx/66Days__NaturalLanguageProcessing/blob/master/Images/NLP.jpg)

+- I have listed all the Books which I had used in this Journey here:
 | Books |
 | ----- |
 | 1. [**Natural Language Processing with Python**](https://www.nltk.org/book/) |